nodeca/js-yaml/README.md

 exception on those.

 NOTE: JS-YAML **does not** support schema-specific tag resolution restrictions.
-So, JSON schema is not such strict as defined in the YAML specification.
+So, JSON schema is not as strict as defined in the YAML specification.
 It allows numbers in any notaion, use `Null` and `NULL` as `null`, etc.
 Core schema also has no such restrictions.
 It allows binary notation for integers.